 Due to time constraints of our team and the number of requests, we are not able to host general tours of the school however, if you are interested in enrollment you can schedule a time to talk and visit the school on our enrollment page.

 Each day at Wonder is broken up into work sprints with a shared purpose or goal.
 In a normal day:

 - Afternoons are for hands-on Quest projects in the shoes of a real-life hero

 - 15-minute Socratic discussions bookend the work periods and provide a time to reflect, think deeply, and bond as a group

-- Plenty of time for free play and exercise throughout the day
+- Plenty of time is open for free play and exercise throughout the day

 Drop-off / Free Time